 Gigya's single sign-on, as well as social login and raas, require 3rd party cookies to be enabled within the user's browser.

 Review the following guides:

 - Social Login - An overview of Gigya's Social Login.

 - Adding Connections - This page provides logged-in users in your site with an option to add connections to multiple social networks, hence enabling to interact with friends on multiple social networks.

-- Using Plugins to Initiate Site Login - On this page you can learn how to integrate Gigya Plugins with the social login process and leverage the plugins to acquire new site users.
+- Using Plugins to Initiate Site Login - On this page you can learn how to integrate Gigya Engagement Add-Ons with the social login process and leverage the plugins to acquire new site users.